codeneuro/gitgoing/README.md

 7. Type `git branch` to list out the current local branches
 8. Type `git checkout -b {branch_name}` to create a new branch
 9. Make a commit onto the branch, and push the changes up to github.
+   Note: You will need to use the branch name in the push, e.g. if my branch is called `smallchange`, I would push via `git push origin smallchange`
 10. You should see your new branch up on your fork's github page.

 ## Let's make a real contribution